Gambia: UN chief assures Barrow of transfer of power - Nigeria Today

 Gambia: UN chief assures Barrow of transfer of power

 UN Secretary-General Ban Ki-moon has called Adama Barrow, the President-elect of Gambia, to congratulate him on his electoral victory and to reiterate the commitment of the UN to a peaceful, timely, and orderly transfer of power.
-In a readout of the phone call issued by his spokesperson, Stephane Dujarric, Ban, said the UN welcomed and fully supported…
+In a readout of the phone call issued by his spokesperson, Mr Stephane Dujarric, Ban, said the UN welcomed…

-The post Gambia: UN chief assures Barrow of transfer of power appeared first on BusinessDay : News you can trust.
+The post Gambia: UN chief assures Barrow of transfer of power appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.

 Follow us on twitter @NigeriaTodayNG